- Birth Name: Elizabeth Robertson

 Finally in 2006 Elizabeth landed another breakthrough role on the TV phenomenon, Lost, as the fertility doctor Juliet Burke, one of the most ambiguous characters of television (at least till you know her back-story) who become a fan favourites and one of the most beloved characters of the tv.

 She started as one of The Others, and then, during the season, she joined the group of the losties.

-On May 13, 2011 ABC canceled V, but not before Elizabeth’s performance got her another Saturn Award nomination as best leading actress on television.
+On May 13, 2011 ABC canceled V, but not before she got another Saturn Award nomination as best leading actress on television.

 She played Rachel Matheson in JJ Abrams’ post-apocalyptic series Revolution (2012-2014), role that got her another Saturn Award nomination in 2014.
 During V and Revolution she also filmed 3 movies; the indi Answers to Nothing (released in theaters on December 2, 2011), the Lifetime movies Prosecuting Casey Anthony (Janurary 2013) and Kristin’s Chrismas Past (November 2013).

 After Revolution‘s cancellation, Elizabeth played Ingrid, the Snow Queen, on the popular show Once Upon A Time (2014) and the lead character Carine Strand in the European show Crossing Lines (2015), but she was also a guest star on the Amazon show Gortimer Gibbon’s Life on Normal Street (2015)